osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 ### Phase 1

 - CLI invocation, exit codes, and existing configuration remain compatible, verified by the existing CLI test suite with zero modifications.
-- The `replicadb` artifact contains no Spring Boot classes.
+- The `replicadb` artifact contains no Spring Boot classes. **Met** — verified by `NoSpringBootOnClasspathTest`.
-- A failed or cancelled run never advances its incremental watermark.
+- A failed or cancelled run never advances its incremental watermark. **Met at the state layer since Phase 1b** — `JobRunRepository.findLastCommittedWatermark(...)` returns the prior `SUCCEEDED` run's value after a `FAILED`/`CANCELLED` run.
-- Restarting the control plane does not lose persisted run state.
+- Restarting the control plane does not lose persisted run state. **Met since Phase 1b** for the persisted `JobDefinition`/`JobRun` rows themselves; a process restart mid-execution still leaves that one run `RUNNING` until Phase 2's lease-expiry recovery reclaims it.
 - Monitoring exposes status, counters, timestamps, and failure details.
 - Unauthorized users cannot view, edit, execute, or cancel jobs.
 - Administrators can manage users, roles, job permissions, and audit history.
 - The frontend can create, schedule, execute, and monitor jobs through the API.
-- Credentials are absent from job payloads, state records, API responses, and logs.
+- Credentials are absent from job payloads, state records, API responses, and logs. **Met for state records since Phase 1b** — `JobDefinition` rejects a literal password or a credential-bearing connection string; API responses and logs remain to be verified once Phase 1c exists.
 - A replayed `Idempotency-Key` never produces a second run.

 ### Phase 2